RyKaj/Documentation/Agile/Terminology.md

 **Nexus**: A collaborative group of Scrum Teams who work together on the same product, planning and drawing work from the same Product Backlog, and who create an integrated and tested increment of release quality with respect to a commonly observed Sprint cadence.

-**Non-Functional Requirements**: Those requirements germane to a system's scope which are held to be invariant, which cannot be prioritised in relation to functional requirements for incremental delivery, and which, being applicable to every increment, may be indicative of the system's overarching qualities.
+**Non-Functional Requirements (NFR)**: Those requirements germane to a system's scope which are held to be invariant, which cannot be prioritised in relation to functional requirements for incremental delivery, and which, being applicable to every increment, may be indicative of the system's overarching qualities.

 **One Point One Card**: A very simple estimation technique in which each item of backlog inventory is held to be of equivalent magnitude (in effect, one point).
 The use of this technique can encourage the refinement of small pieces of inventory which are less likely to be impeded, and which may thus allow value to be made available earlier.
 However, it may also encourage a technical focus which makes business prioritisation of such items difficult.
 Where this estimation technique is used, throughput and velocity can be expected to resolve to the same measure.